tyconsulting/blog.tyang.github.io/_posts/2014/2014-07-15-setting-opsmgr-knowledge-base-sharepoint-2010-wiki.md

 ---
 Previously, I blogged my opinion on <a href="http://blog.tyang.org/2014/07/06/using-external-knowledge-base-opsmgr/">using external knowledge base for OpsMgr</a>.
 In that article, I mentioned a <a href="http://www.systemcentercentral.com/use-sharepoint-wiki-as-scom-knowledge-base/">SharePoint 2013 Wiki solution</a> developed by Stefan Koell.
 As I mentioned, I successfully set it up in my home lab without issues.
 However, I had issues setting it up at work, which is still using SharePoint 2010.

-After going through what I’ve done with the SharePoint engineer in my company, I was told the issue is with <strong>WikiRedirect.aspx</strong>.
+After going through what I’ve done with the SharePoint engineer in my company, I was told the issue is with **WikiRedirect.aspx**.
 I was told this page doesn’t exist on my SharePoint 2010 Enterprise Wiki site.
 So to work around the issue, I had to update Stefan’s JavaScript and made it work in SharePoint 2010.
 The UI looks a bit different than what WikiRedirect.aspx does, but essentially the same.
 The script redirects to a page if it already exists, or prompt to create a new page if it doesn’t exist.

 Here’s what it looks like: